camptocamp/c2cgeoportal/doc/integrator/print.rst

 .. prompt:: bash

-    ./buildout/bin/print_tpl
+    .build/venv/bin/print_tpl

-If you want to include some buildout variables in your mako template, you need to add a .in extension to your mako template(s) as the variable replacement must be done before the mako templating is called (for example print/templates/print.mako.in)
+If you want to include some variables in your mako template, you need to add a .mako extension to your mako template(s) as the variable replacement must be done before the mako templating is called (for example print/templates/print.mako.mako)

 In the default template we have two base print template A4_portrait.mako and A3_landscape.mako where we have some blocks like::